 As fans of Austin’s rich tradition of counter culture and cosmic country collisions, Wild Bill and the Lost Knobs’ debut album, “The Show”, paves the way for a new take on America’s favorite music.

-“The Show” (released Sept.
-20 on CD and on iTunes) is a diverse yet easily digestible taste of what the unique band is capable of.
+“The Show” is a diverse yet easily digestible taste of what the unique band is capable of.
 The album was produced by David Byrne affiliate James Desautels, Jeff Henson (Meganaut), and Wild Bill himself.
 It was mixed by Jeff Henson, and mastered by Doug Van Sloun at Focus Mastering.
 Based in Omaha Nebraska, Doug has worked with Saddle Creek Records, Bright Eyes, and She and Him.
 James Desautels also wore the hat of arranging strings and playing multiple instruments on the album.
 A highly accomplished classical player who is equally capable as a fiddler, James has worked with legends like Garth Brooks, Willie Nelson, David Byrne, Elvis Costello, Pavarotti, and several others.

 all rights reserved